makcandrov/web3-simplified/README.md

 In order to use all the functions of this package, you will need to have the three `.json` files listed below in your current workspace, in which you will precise your RPCs, your addreses or the addresses of your contracts, and you will be able to give them aliases.

-The package will search for this files in your workspace, begining from the directory where your javascript is executed and then by going up one indentation.
-All your files can be at différent indentations.
+The package will search for this files in your workspace, begining from the directory where your javascript is executed and then by going up one indentation at time.
+All your files can be at different indentations.

 #### 1. A file for your providers: `w-providers.json`